simrangupta29/vsd_squadron_mini_internship/README.md

 >* **2.MEMORY-** _The instruction must specify the data memory address, using a register as a pointer._

->* **3.CONSTANTS(IMMEDIATES)-** _The third is from instruction memory, i.e. the operand is a constant within  the instruction itself. this is also called an immediate._
+>* **3.CONSTANTS(IMMEDIATES)-** _The third is from instruction memory, i.e. the operand is a constant within  the instruction itself, this is also called an immediate._

 <b>The format of the instructions are divided into only six different types</b></br>
 </br>